 Purchaser declared that all tax bills with respect to the Property should be mailed to Purchaser at the following address:

 Reliant Energy Gas Storage, LLC

-___________________

-___________________

-___________________

-Attention: _______________
+1111 Louisiana Street Houston, Texas 77002

+Attn: Doug Divine

 Purchaser or Purchaser’s representatives have been offered or provided, prior to the execution of this Act, the opportunity to fully inspect and examine the Property, including any and all buildings and all things contained therein which comprise or are a part of the Property.
 Purchaser knows and is satisfied with the physical condition of the Property in all respects, including but not limited to the structural condition of any buildings, the condition of all things contained in any said buildings, and any past or present visible hidden wood destroying insect or organism infestation and resultant damage therefrom, and that same is acceptable to Purchaser AS IS, WHERE IS, and Purchaser affirms and agrees that, except as specifically set forth herein, no representations, statements or warranties have at any time been made by Vendor, or Vendor’s agents, as to the physical condition or state of repair of the Property in any respect and that the purchase price takes into consideration the condition of the Property.
 Vendor and Purchaser acknowledge and recognize that this sale is in AS IS, WHERE IS condition, and accordingly, except for the indemnifications to be provided by Vendor as specifically set forth herein, Purchaser hereby relieves and releases Vendor, Vendor’s agents and all previous owners thereof from any and all claims for any vices or defects in the Property, whether obvious or latent, known or unknown, easily discoverable or hidden, and particularly from any claims or causes of action in redhibition pursuant to Louisiana Civil Code Articles 2520, et seq. or for diminution of purchase price pursuant to the Louisiana Civil Code Articles 2541, et seq.